A Rare Compassion: Q&A with Nurse Christine Loeffler

 Like so many of Operation Smile’s devoted and passionate volunteer nurses, Christine Loeffler never looked back after experiencing her first medical mission.

 Since beginning her journey with Operation Smile in 2011, Christine has been on 11 medical missions to various countries, volunteering her time, knowledge and skill in order to provide people affected by cleft conditions with life-saving surgical care.
-After growing up in a small town in Alaska, she said that she never imagined that she would be crossing cultural divides to help families from all over the world.
+After growing up in a small town in Alaska, she said that she never imagined that she would be crossing cultural divides to help families from all around the world.

 Even at a young age, Christine was drawn to the medical field.
 Growing up with her chronically ill father exposed her to a life filled with in-home nurses, doctor visits and 911 calls.
 She aspired to find a career that allowed her to help people in the same way that others had helped her father.
 This inspired her to become a nurse.